Chief Event Officer Complete Guide 2026

 Executive Presence & Stakeholder Leadership

 A CEO reports to the CMO, COO, or CEO and speaks their language: revenue, alignment, strategic impact, competitive advantage.
+They negotiate with vendors, sponsors, and partners.
+They present event strategy to the board.

 Continuous Measurement & Optimization